| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 shock package also.
 Either I will get Vince to re-valve his shocks or I will

+work with another company I've been in touch with to get what I want.
 So I'm back in the loop of new things to try and old things to

 understand, change and reapply.
 Lots of thinking to do over the winter about driving

+and setups.
 I've got enough equipment, as we didn't use much more than a front

 axle this season.
 Funds will be focused on resolving issues with the spare motor and